FloorD/wordcamp/talk.md

 ###WordPress 3.6 "Oscar"

-Flagship feature (if you'd ask me) of [WordPress 3.6 "Oscar"][2] is the revamped **Revisions**, **Post Locking** and **Augmented Autosave**:
+Flagship feature (if you'd ask me) of [WordPress 3.6 "Oscar"](http://wordpress.org/news/2013/08/oscar/) is the revamped **Revisions**, **Post Locking** and **Augmented Autosave**:
-"Revisions save every change and the new interface allows you to scroll easily through changes to see line-by-line who changed what and when."
-"Post Locking and Augmented Autosave will especially be a boon to sites where more than a single author is working on a post.
-Each author now has their own autosave stream, which stores things locally as well as on the server (so much harder to lose something) and there’s an interface for taking over editing of a post, as demonstrated beautifully by our bearded buddies in the video above."
+Revisions save every change and the new interface allows you to scroll easily through changes to see line-by-line who changed what and when.
+Post Locking and Augmented Autosave will especially be a boon to sites where more than a single author is working on a post.
+Each author now has their own autosave stream, which stores things locally as well as on the server (so much harder to lose something) and there’s an interface for taking over editing of a post.

 From the first word you write, WordPress saves every change.
-Each revision is always at your fingertips.
 Text is highlighted as you scroll through revisions at lightning speed, so you can see what changes have been made along the way.

 It’s easy to compare two revisions from any point in time, and to restore a revision and go back to writing.
-Now you can be confident that no mistake is permanent.
+No mistake is permanent.

-**Improved Autosaves**
-Never lose a word you’ve written.
-Autosaving is now even better; whether your power goes out, your browser crashes, or you lose your internet connection, your content is safe.
+Autosaving is got heaps better; whether your power goes out, your browser crashes, or you lose your internet connection, your content is safe.

 **Better Post Locking**
 Always know who’s editing with live updates that appear in the list of posts.
 And if someone leaves for lunch with a post open, you can take over where they left off.